The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Introduction

 In this work, we present a new symmetric linearization for the symmetric NEP, resulting in a symmetric, linear, and infinite dimensional eigenvalue problem.
 Symmetric generalized eigenvalue problems can be solved with the indefinite Lanczos method~\cite[Section 8.6.1]{bai2000templates}.
 We present a new method that corresponds to adapting, in an efficient and robust way, the indefinite Lanczos method to the derived linearization.
-In order to cure the slow convergence, that is due to the loss of orthogonality, we propose a different way of extracting eigenvalues approximations by exploiting the structure of the derived linearization.
-In this way, the proposed method is competitive with Arnoldi-like methods for NEPs that perform the full orthogonalization.
+In order to cure the slow convergence, that is due to the loss of orthogonality, we use the nonlinear Rayleigh–Ritz procedure, combined with a proper choice of the projection space, for extracting eigenpair approximations by exploiting the structure of the derived linearization.
+The proposed method is competitive, in terms of robustness and complexity, with Arnoldi-like methods for NEPs that perform the full orthogonalization.

 The paper is organized as follows: in Section~\ref{sec:derivation} we prove that the symmetric NEP is equivalent to a symmetric, linear, and infinite dimensional eigenvalue problem.
-In Section~\ref{sec:Lanc_finite} we derive a method, in finite arithmetic, that consists in applying the indefinite Lanczos method to the derived linearization.
+In Section~\ref{sec:Lanc_finite} we derive a method, in finite arithmetic, which consists of applying the indefinite Lanczos method to the derived linearization.
 In Section~\ref{sec:Z_comp} we show how the computation time of the resulting method can be considerably reduced by exploiting additional NEP structures.
-In Section~\ref{sec:num_exp} we illustrate the performances of this new approach with numerical simulations by solving large and sparse NEPs.
-We compare performances with other well established methods.
+In Section~\ref{sec:num_exp} we illustrate the performance of this new approach with numerical simulations by solving large and sparse NEPs.
 The simulations were carried out in the Julia programming language~\cite{bezanson2017julia} with NEP-PACK~\cite{NEP-PACK}, which is an open source Julia package for NEPs.